“Where is God?”

 Parent Compass Founder & President Natalie Jones, a mother of five, knows this one-of-a-kind series offers the hope today’s mom and dads need.
 “Parents feeling overwhelmed and isolated now have true stories of God’s peace amidst endless difficulties,” she said.

-Families featured in Parent Compass range from the Pitts, whose four daughters include Alena, the jump-roping child star of this year’s hit movie, WAR ROOM . . . to Mark and Shanell Rusk, raising a blended family of 11 in a Habitat for Humanity home they helped build.
+Families featured in Season 1 of Parent Compass range from the Pitts, whose four daughters include Alena, the jump-roping child star of this year’s hit movie, WAR ROOM . . . to Mark and Shanell Rusk, raising a blended family of 11 in a Habitat for Humanity home they helped build.
 Audiences will meet the Kos, teaching fine art and raising kids out of one suburban home, and single mom Cindy, who initially three times scheduled an abortion for her now seven-year-old daughter.

 Parent Compass families cover issues and triumphs from “How do I raise this little girl?” to teen arguments, from job loss to forgiveness and peace.